 The Foundation maintains cash balances at a financial institution in Norman, Oklahoma.
 The Federal Deposit Insurance Corporation insures balances at each institution up to \$250,000.
-There were no uninsured funds at June 30, 2020 or 2019.
+There were approximately \$30,000 of uninsured funds at June 30, 2021.

 Note 5 - Grants Receivable